MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/government/auditor.md

 In order to apply for Auditor, you will have to fill out an application and meet the appropriate requirements outlined [here](https://www.democracycraft.net/threads/application-information.2824/).

-1. Go to the Forums -> Department of State -> Applications.
+1. Go to the Forums -> Department of Education -> Applications.

    ![Forum Application](https://i.imgur.com/X1fE5xe.png)